- Which vendor should you buy your SSL certificate from?

-Which vendor should we buy our SSL certificate from?
+Which vendor should you buy your SSL certificate from?

 Marketo does not recommend any single provider, but the following SSL Providers are commonly used: